Matthew Modine: Career

+Film

 Modine's first film role was in John Sayles' film Baby It's You (1983).
 Also that year, he co-starred in the sex comedy Private School, with Phoebe Cates and Betsy Russell.
-His performances caught the eye of director Harold Becker, who cast him in Vision Quest (1985), based on Terry Davis's novel.

-The director Robert Altman propelled Modine to international stardom with his film adaptation of David Rabe's play Streamers.
-Modine played Mel Gibson's brother in Mrs. Soffel and starred with Nicolas Cage in Alan Parker's Birdy; the film was awarded Grand Prix at the Cannes Film Festival.
-The actor also famously turned down the role of LT Pete "Maverick" Mitchell in Top Gun (the role that Tom Cruise made famous), because he felt the film's pro-military stance went against his politics.
+His performances caught the eye of director Harold Becker, who cast him in Vision Quest (1985, filmed 1983), based on Terry Davis's novel.
+The director Robert Altman propelled Modine to international stardom with his 1983 film adaptation of David Rabe's play Streamers.
+Modine played Mel Gibson's brother in Mrs. Soffel (1984) and starred with Nicolas Cage in Alan Parker's Birdy (1984); the film was awarded Grand Prix at the Cannes Film Festival.
+Modine turned down the role of LT Pete "Maverick" Mitchell in Top Gun (played by Tom Cruise), because he felt the film's pro-military stance went against his politics.

 Modine may be best known for his role as Private/Sergeant J.T.
-"Joker" Davis, the central character of Stanley Kubrick's Vietnam War movie Full Metal Jacket (1987).
-Subsequently, Modine played the dangerous young criminal Treat in Alan Pakula's film adaptation of Lyle Kessler's stageplay Orphans.
-Modine played the goofy, earnest FBI agent Mike Downey in Jonathan Demme's screwball comedy Married to the Mob opposite Michelle Pfeiffer.
-In 1990, he led the cast of Memphis Belle, a fictionalized account of the famous B-17 Flying Fortress.
+"Joker" Davis, the central character of Stanley Kubrick's Vietnam War film Full Metal Jacket (1987).
+Subsequently, Modine played the dangerous young criminal Treat in Alan Pakula's 1987 film adaptation of Lyle Kessler's stageplay Orphans.
+Modine played the goofy, earnest FBI agent Mike Downey in Jonathan Demme's screwball comedy Married to the Mob (1988) opposite Michelle Pfeiffer.
+In 1990, he led the cast of Memphis Belle, a fictionalized account of the B-17 Flying Fortress.
+Modine's subsequent roles included Drake Goodman in the thriller Pacific Heights (1990), Dr. Don Francis in the HBO film And the Band Played On (1993), and Dr. Ralph Wyman in the Robert Altman film Short Cuts (1993).
+For his work in And the Band Played On, he was nominated for a Golden Globe Award for Best Actor in a Miniseries or Motion Picture Made for Television and for a Primetime Emmy Award for Outstanding Lead Actor in a Miniseries or a Special, and for his work in Short Cuts, he received a special Golden Globe Award for the ensemble cast.